…a Multi Day Munro Bagging Hike with Wild Camping in the Cairngorms National Park

 We followed the stream to a path that runs along the valley beside the River Dee.
-We crossed using the bridge and entered Corrour Bothy for lunch.
+The footbridge enabled us to cross the river easily and we went on to enter Corrour Bothy for lunch.
 Corrour is one of the most popular bothies for hikers of the Cairngorms Munros, and it was no surprise to see two tents erected outside at 12pm.
 We ate peanut butter on crackers and debated the route ahead.

 We left the bothy and joined a path leading up to the col between The Devil’s Point and Stob Coire an t-Saighdeir, replenishing our water supplies in a stream along the way.